mayank0290/credit_card_fraud_detection/README.md

 * There are 81 fraud cases out of a total of 17,918 transactions.

-* The positive class (frauds) represents only 0.172% of all transactions.
+* The positive class (frauds) in the dataset constitutes approximately 0.45% of the total transactions.

 **Features**: